auth0/wordpress/readme.txt

 The Auth0 plugin transparently handles login information for your WordPress site and the plugins you use, so that it looks like any other login.
 User profile data changes in WordPress **are not** currently sent to Auth0 but changes to the Auth0 user account **are** stored in WordPress user meta (under the key `auth0_obj` prefixed with `$wpdb->prefix`).

-= When I install this plugin, will existing users still be able to login? =
+= When I install this plugin, will existing users still be able to log in? =

-Yes, either allowing the WordPress login form to be displayed or by migrating existing users.
+Yes, either by allowing the WordPress login form to be displayed or through migrating existing users.
 See the **Technical Notes** section above.

 = What authentication providers do you support? =

 Please see our [complete list of supported social and enterprise authentication providers](https://auth0.com/docs/identityproviders).

-= How can I use Lock configuration options that are not provided in the settings page? =
+= How can I use Lock configuration options that are not provided on the settings page? =

 Use the "Extra Settings" field on the plugin settings' **Advanced** tab to add a JSON object with all additional configurations.
 For more information on what else can be configured, see the [documentation](https://auth0.com/docs/libraries/lock/v11/configuration).